-According to the American Psychological Association (APA) dictionary of psychology (n.d.), ingroup bias is the "tendency to favor one's own group, its members, its products, particularly in reference to other groups" (para.
-1). inclination towards the ingroup is generally more than nonacceptance of the outgroup.
+According to the American Psychological Association (APA) dictionary of psychology (n.d.), ingroup bias is the "tendency to favor one's own group, its members, its acteristics, and its products, particularly in reference to other groups" (para.
+1).
+An inclination towards the ingroup is generally more than nonacceptance of the outgroup.

+Level 2 Heading: Multicultural Organization Flush Left, Bold, Title case Heading, 14-point

+, etc.

-Multicultural Organization Flush Left, Bold, Title case Heading, 14-point e.g., , etc. Organizations are becoming increasingly diverse in terms of gender, race, ethnicity, nationality, etc. (Cox, 1991).
+Organizations are becoming increasingly diverse in terms of gender, race, ethnicity, nationality, etc. (Cox, 1991).
 Multiculturalism is the recognition of the coexistence of different cultural groups, inside one national state (Barabas, 2014).
 In a multicultural organization, there are different social groups as well as cultural groups that interact with each other and are full participants of the organization environment.
 They all have collective or individual responsibilities and duties (Jackson, 2014).